ryuntalan/Ideal-Lab/README.md

 Ideate: Brainstormed/ researched possible pages and resources needed for a lab website.
 Created a sitemap to organize and structure what the website needs.

 Prototyped: Lo-fi Wireframing.
 Started developing the website.
-Picked-out typography (Helvetica - simple, neutral) and color palette(clean and prof colors).
+Picked-out typography (Muli - simple, neutral) and color palette(clean and prof colors).

 Test: Weekly check-ins with Dr. Bencharit and constantly adding new content to the website.